-How many times have you been told or read somewhere that editing pictures in Photoshop takes away from the art of photography?
-We hear it every day somewhere online.
+How many times have you been told or read somewhere that editing pictures take away from the art of photography?
+I hear it every day somewhere online.
 But is using Photoshop cheating as a photographer?

-I wanted to whip out our magnifying glasses and investigate whether editing photos is actually destroying the art of photography and is it just a lazy process we’ve come to use instead of improving basic camera skills?
+I wanted to whip out our magnifying glasses and investigate whether editing photos is actually destroying the art of photography and is it just a lazy process we’ve come to use instead of improving basic camera skills.

-- On the other side, some say there two types of this art now starting to emerge, one is pure (no editing) and the other is edited.
+On the other side, some say there two types of this art now starting to emerge, one is pure, and the other is edited.
 But you can both be called photography?
-Or should there be a new sub-genre made for those who love to edit in Photoshop?
+Or should there new be a new sub-genre made for those who love to edit?

 It was famously done with Thomas Hicks’ portrait of Abraham Lincoln in 1860 where he used the face of Lincoln over the image of politician John C. Calhoun.